 - Step 1: Peel and devein the shrimp (if you have to).
 Wash and pat dry using paper towels.
 Sprinkle with the Creole Seasoning.
 Set aside to marinate.

-- Step 3: Add the diced green pepper, onions and celery to the butter and turn to low-medium heat.
-Smother for about 30 minutes.
+- Step 4: Add the holy trinity of onions, bell pepper and celery and smother down for about 30 minutes.

-Step 7: Add the thyme and stir to combine.
+Step 7: Add back the shrimp, green onions, and thyme and stir well.

 Hint: The 2 Tablespoons of Creole Seasoning will already give a little kick to the shrimp etouffee.
 If you like it hotter, feel free to add more Creole Seasoning or add some hot sauce to your plate.